 Invoicing: Contact details received from enterprise clients are used on the invoice sent to the enterprise if the client so requests.
 For private clients, the person in question’s private postal address or billing address is used.
 The legal basis for enterprise clients is Article 6f GDPR (balancing of interests: our interest in invoicing) and for private clients, Article 6b GDPR (contract).

-IT Operations and Security: Personal data stored in our IT systems may be available to us or our suppliers in connection with system updates, implementation or follow-up of security measures, error recovery or other maintenance.
+IT Operations and Security: Personal data stored in our IT systems may be available to us or our suppliers in connection with system updates, implementation or follow-up of security measures, error recovery, support or other maintenance.
 The legal basis is Article 6f GDPR (balancing of interests, cf.our legitimate interest related to the said activities) and our legal obligation to ensure satisfactory information security, cf. Articles 32 and 6c GDPR.

 Marketing: We occasionally send out newsletters and other relevant information to the e-mail addresses registered to our regular clients and other parties who have requested to receive our newsletters.
 Newsletter recipients can easily unsubscribe from the service by using the link included in each e-mail.
 If we have received an e-mail address in connection with an attorney assignment, the legal basis is Article 6f GDPR (balancing of interests: our interest in following-up our clients and providing information about our services), section 15, third paragraph of the Marketing Act.
 For distribution to others, the legal basis is Article 6a GDPR (consent) and section 15, first paragraph of the Marketing Act.

 We collect, receive and process personal data in connection with marketing related work.
 This is done in the form of processing of names, telephone numbers, e-mail addresses / postal addresses, date of birth, ownership / shareholder relations and roles in companies / businesses, based on publicly available information on relevant persons / contacts who may be interested in our services.